Myndex/apca-introduction/analysis.md

 And the conclusion is that using exp() is not a valid way to compare here, no matter how you slice it.

+Again, the motivation or purpose here is unknown.
+The fact is, it would be easier to just invert the WCAG2 ratio as a way to compare.

 > _With those changes.
 All other differences between APCA and WCAG 2.x can be